ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 To enable syncing, change `enable` to `True`, and set `path` to a location on `/g/data`, where _payu_ will copy output and restart folders.

 !!!
 Warning
-    The {{model}} configurations include a postprocessing [postcript](#postscripts) which converts atmospheric outputs to NetCDF format.
-This runs in a separate PBS job and this prevents the output and restart files of the most recent run from being automatically synced.
-When a series of runs completes and the final post-processing is completed, run `payu sync` in the control directory to sync the final outputs and restarts.
+    The {{model}} configurations include a [postprocessing script](#postscripts) which converts atmospheric outputs to NetCDF format.
+This script runs in a separate PBS job and prevents the output and restart files of the most recent run from being automatically synced.<br>
+    After a series of runs and the final post-processing is completed, manually execute `payu sync` in the _control_ directory to sync the final output and restart files.

 ### Saving model restarts